sagemath/trac_to_gh/Issue 4874.md

 # Issue 4874: performance issue for generic polynomial rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4874

 Original creator: was